casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 - `casper-contract = "1.4.4"` - Provides the SDK for the execution engine (EE).
 The latest version of the crate is published [here](https://crates.io/crates/casper-contract).
 - `casper-types = "1.5.0"` - Includes types shared by many Casper crates for use on a Casper network.
 This crate is necessary for the EE to understand and interpret the session code.
 The latest version of the crate is published [here](https://crates.io/crates/casper-types).

 ## Writing a Basic Smart Contract

-At this point you either have the default example contract defined in `contract/src/main.rs` ([automatic](#automatic-project-setup) setup using cargo-casper), an empty `contract/src/main.rs` file ([manual](#manual-project-setup) project setup), or a rust "hello world" program defined in your `contract/src/main.rs` ([semi-automatic](#semi-automatic-project-setup) setup using "vanilla cargo").
-In the following, you will write a new contract step-by-step.
-Therefore it is recommended to clear the content of contract/main.rs (if any).
+At this point, you either have the default example contract defined in `contract/src/main.rs` ([automatic](#automatic-project-setup) setup using cargo-casper), an empty `contract/src/main.rs` file ([manual](#manual-project-setup) project setup), or a Rust "hello world" program defined in the `contract/src/main.rs` ([semi-automatic](#semi-automatic-project-setup) setup).

-This section covers the process of writing a smart contract in Rust, using example code from the [counter contract](https://github.com/casper-ecosystem/counter/).
+This section covers the process of writing a smart contract in Rust, step by step.
+Therefore, you should clear the contents of the `contract/main.rs` file if there are any.

+The example code comes from the [counter contract](https://github.com/casper-ecosystem/counter/).
 This simple contract allows callers to increment and retrieve an integer.
 Casper provides a [contract API](https://docs.rs/casper-contract/latest/casper_contract/contract_api/index.html) within the [`casper_contract`](https://docs.rs/casper-contract/latest/casper_contract/index.html) crate.

 :::info